wu-lee/rushkoff-archive/docs/_articles/people-shape-the-media.md

 In an otherwise disconnected culture, the television became a surrogate parent for the latchkey child and the radio a bedtime companion for the divorcé.
 Porn video and 976 phone numbers became the preferred form of sexual activity for the socially disinclined or disease-fearing.
 Marketers recognized how engaged people were becoming with the media, and began marketing the media itself as their biggest product.
 The newest and best products were TVs and media tools.
 This is what led to the moment where the balance of power in media shifted forever.

+4\.
+The eldest daughter on the 1970s TV sitcom "The Brady Bunch."

 **The Nintendo Presence**

 The marketers themselves became pawns of the media's own purpose.
 Like any living organism, the media sought to communicate with the rest of the natural world—all those people who were treating it like a companion, parent or lover....